devdevx/springboot-rabbitmq/README.md

 The routing patters consists of exact words, asterisks (*) to match a word and hashtags (#) to match zero or more words.

+# Exception handling

+The default configuration for the unhandled exceptions is requeuing the message.
+We can change this in the properties (`spring.rabbitmq.listener.simple.default-requeue-rejected`).

 # Running it

 ## Running locally